mitchellbpowell/website/index.markdown

 layout: page
 ---

 My name is Mitchell Powell, and this is my website.
-I'm still figuring out what to do with it.

-Right now I'm messing around with putting together a site written in Markdown, compiled by Jekyll, and with version control on GitHub.
-All these are new and interesting to me.
-I'm currently migrating content into here from another website of mine which this is intended to replace.

 # Pages
 * [About this site](p/about-site.html)